 Capturing an eye that can see multi-dimensional planes within different spectrums of visibility.
 Playful and nonsensical, that could be seen as fantastical I wanted to speculate on what we will be able to see with increasing technological vision and a fine tuning into our own tools of seeing.

-Featured as part of Spread the Virus Vol.2 with Dateagle Art and Offsite Project,a year long monthly curatorial project, co-organised with an invited guest curator, culminating in an online exhibition of 12 artists.
+Featured as part of Spread the Virus Vol.2 with Dateagle Art and Offsite Project.
+A year long monthly curatorial project co-organised with an invited guest curator, culminating in an online exhibition of 12 artists.

 Portraiture exploring the self through this increasing age of technology.
 Exploring consciousness, emotions and new parts of ourselves we can access through the mind.
 I’m interested in holistic methods that we already have at our disposal, but through technology can open up methodologies of other ways of seeing how to envision these.

 Music: Particles by Parvus Decree